thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/estimatepriority.md

 {% autocrossref %}

-{% assign summary_estimatePriority="estimates the priority (coin age) that a transaction needs in order to be included within a certain number of blocks as a free high-priority transaction." %}
+{% assign summary_estimatePriority="estimates the priority that a transaction needs in order to be included within a certain number of blocks as a free high-priority transaction." %}

 *Added in Bitcoin Core 0.10.0.*

 The `estimatepriority` RPC {{summary_estimatePriority}} This should not to be confused with the `prioritisetransaction` RPC which will remain supported for adding fee deltas to transactions.

-{{WARNING}} `estimatepriority` has been [removed](https://github.com/bitcoin/bitcoin/commit/fe282acd7604b5265762b24e531bdf1ebb1f009b) and will no longer be available in the next major release (planned for Bitcoin Core 0.15.0).
-Use the RPC listed in the "See Also" subsection below instead.
+{{WARNING}} `estimatepriority` has been [removed from Bitcoin](https://github.com/bitcoin/bitcoin/commit/fe282acd7604b5265762b24e531bdf1ebb1f009b) and will no longer be available in the next major release (planned for Bitcoin Core 0.15.0).
+Still present in Dash Core.

 Transaction priority is relative to a transaction's byte size.